telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/templating/editor-templates.md

 # Editor Templates

-The Kendo UI Grid for ASP.NET MVC relies on ASP.NET MVC editor templates to create the editing UI.
+This article demonstrates how to create the editing UI of a Kendo UI Grid for ASP.NET MVC editor templates.

 ## Configuration

+The Kendo UI Grid for ASP.NET MVC relies on ASP.NET MVC editor templates to create the editing UI.
 If the Grid is configured for in-line or in-cell editing, the [`Html.EditorFor`](https://msdn.microsoft.com/en-us/library/system.web.mvc.html.editorextensions.editorfor.aspx) method is used to get the editor HTML for every property which is editable.

 ### Overview